Marmaduke–Walker duel: Duel

 That night, Price learned of the planned duel, and ordered the two officers to remain at their headquarters for the next day.
-Walker never received the order, and Marmaduke ignored it.
+Walker did not receive the order, and Marmaduke ignored it.
 The duel took place on the morning of September 6, at a farm 7 miles from Little Rock and north of the Arkansas River.
 Both men's first rounds missed, but Marmaduke's second shot hit Walker, whose weapon discharged while he fell.
 Crockett declared the duel over, and he knelt by Walker, who told him he was dying.
-The shot had hit Walker's right kidney and embedded in his spine, causing him to be paralyzed from the waist down.
+The shot had hit Walker's right kidney and embedded in his spine, paralyzing him from the waist down.
 A doctor pronounced the wound mortal, and Walker was transported back in an ambulance brought by Marmaduke, which reached the city at about 10:00.
 Walker died the next day.
 Price had Marmaduke and both officers' seconds arrested, with Marmaduke's arrest being for murder.
 However, with the campaign ongoing and Marmaduke's subordinate officers asking for his release, Marmaduke's arrest was canceled and he was placed in command of Price's cavalry.
 All charges against Marmaduke were later dropped.
 The duel and its results caused Confederate morale to deteriorate and led to a poorer relationship between Marmaduke and Price.
 According to the historian Diana Sherwood, this was the "last duel of note" that took place in Arkansas.
 The details of the duel were not completely reported until Crockett published his account in the late 1880s.

 Aftermath

 On September 9 and 10, Davidson pushed three cavalry brigades across the Arkansas River, and Steele moved his men along the north bank of the river on September 10.
 At 11:00, Price pulled his troops back across the river, and began to evacuate the city.
 Marmaduke fought the Battle of Bayou Fourche, which bought time for Price to complete the withdrawal, and the Confederates were out of the city by 17:00.
 The city's civilian government surrendered to the Union forces at 19:00.
 During the fighting at Bayou Fourche, Colonel Archibald S. Dobbins, who had replaced Walker, refused to obey Marmaduke's order to charge, and was arrested, although Price later released him.
 Marmaduke continued to serve in the Confederate army after the duel, and was captured during the Battle of Mine Creek on October 25, 1864.
 While in Union captivity, he was promoted to major general.
-After the war, he was involved in business, journalism, and was a member of the Missouri Railway Commission.
-Marmaduke was also elected Governor of Missouri in 1884 and served until his death in 1887.
+After the war, he was involved in business, journalism, and served as a member of the Missouri Railway Commission.
+Marmaduke was elected Governor of Missouri in 1884, and served until his death in 1887.
 A commemorative plaque was erected at the site of the duel in 2015.